feast-dev/feast/docs/README.md

 # Introduction

+HELLO THIS IS A TEST

 ## What is Feast?

 Feast (**Fea**ture **St**ore) is an [open-source](https://github.com/feast-dev/feast) feature store that helps teams operate production ML systems at scale by allowing them to define, manage, validate, and serve features for production AI/ML.

 Feast's feature store is composed of two foundational components: (1) an [offline store](getting-started/components/offline-store.md) for historical feature extraction used in model training and an (2) [online store](getting-started/components/online-store.md) for serving features at low-latency in production systems and applications.

 Feast is a configurable operational data system that re-uses existing infrastructure to manage and serve machine learning features to realtime models.
 For more details please review our [architecture](getting-started/architecture/overview.md).

 Concretely, Feast provides: